 10. To what port do you or your customer want the goods delivered?
 While this sounds like a no-brainer, you must be as specific as possible and include all the details regarding the destination port.
 If unsure about the spelling, or any other detail, check with your logistics specialist.

 11. Will your shipment require an import/export license?
-To avoid shipping delays, it's best to make this determination as soon as you know what kind of product you'll be selling.
+It's best to make this determination as soon as you know what kind of product you'll be selling to avoid shipping delays.

 Keep in Mind the Following